Getting Started with FlowO

 3. Configure the CLI

-After that, click Config to access a CLI snippet.
-Copy and run this command in the terminal where snakemake-logger-plugin-flowo is installed.
+After that, copy and run this command in the terminal where snakemake-logger-plugin-flowo is installed.
 Once it finishes executing, the setup will be complete.

 Usage with Snakemake

-Once configured, you can trigger Flowo logging in any Snakemake workflow.
+Once configured, you can enable Flowo logging in any Snakemake workflow.

 cd /path/to/flowo_project_dir